SEMINARS ON EARTHQUAKES AND ILLEGAL DRUGS

 SWIMMER Juan Antonio A. Mendoza (4BS Agribusiness Economics) has returned to the campus after traveling with the Philippine contingent to compete in the Arafura Games in Darwin, Australia.
 He reported that the Philippines was in first place among a number of nations represented in the Games.
 Juan Antonio, himself, won a bronze medal in the 200 meters Individual Medley.
 He will present it to Chancellor Larry Digal soon.
 Juan Antonio was away for two weeks, from 23 April-7 May 2019.
 He described Darwin as a city of the outdoors with a broad coastline and a beach front.
 Now, he is looking forward to presenting and defending his thesis paper on Filipino production and consumption before his adviser Dr. Pedro Alviola IV.
 The photo was taken before he left for the Games.

-A mock-election was carried out by the student council, which results were posted on campus bulletin board and on social media.
-The PRO promoted the UP Dept. of Political Science website, "upsahalalan2019.up.edu.ph."
+A mock-election was carried out by the student council on 8 May 2019, which results were posted on campus bulletin board and on social media.
+The PRO advertised the UP Dept. of Political Science website, "upsahalalan2019.up.edu.ph," that featured images of ballots in local areas with names of local and national candidates.
+The website also featured issues on political dynasties and the environment.

 Teachers from local high schools spent some of their vacation time for learning in the “Molecular Biology Camp for Teachers” at the University of the Philippines (UP) Mindanao on 14-18 May 2019.
 The training was organized by the Philippine Genome Center-Mindanao Satellite Facility (PGC-MSF) Science Education and Training Division to capacitate teachers and to create interest among their students.
 The lectures introduced the uses of molecular biology to detect, diagnose, and monitor diseases in health, detect risks and food-borne pathogens in food, diagnose crop or livestock disease in agriculture, and other uses for sustainable development.
 The hands-on laboratory training included DNA extraction from fish tissue, primer design, polymerase chain reaction (PCR), and other techniques.
 PGC-MSF project leader Prof. Lyre Anni Murao told the teachers, “Our mandate is to spread omics research (e.g. genomics, proteomics, metabolomics, metagenomics, transcriptomics) throughout Mindanao, starting with the teachers.
 Our next training batch will be with students.
 We hope you can influence your students to discover the exciting and interesting field of molecular biology and omics.”
 Speaking on behalf of his fellow trainees, Mr. Sherwin Fortugaliza of Davao City National High School said, “We’ll give our sincere effort to encourage our students to know more of molecular biology as a significant and promising field.
 With the challenges that the Department of Education family is facing on trainings in the sciences, we will look for ways to motivate our learners to go into the field of molecular sciences.”
 The other schools who were represented in the training through their teachers were Sirib National High School, Tacunan NHS, Mintal Comprehensive NHS, Catalunan Pequeño NHS, Crossing Bayabas NHS, Panabo NHS, Daniel R. Aguinaldo NHS, Tagakpan NHS, Doña Carmen Denia NHS, Philippine College of Technology, and Ateneo de Davao University.